 1 day Sapa trek itinerary

-You first sneak through the Sapa market and leave the busy town behind.
-After a couple of minutes, you follow a road going downhill to Cat Cat village.
-You will stop by a waterfall and a hydroelectric station for a while before continuing the trek on a dirt trail through rice paddy terraces.
-You also enjoy spectacular scenery while walking along a narrow river.
+Your trek will begin with a sneak through the lively Sapa market before leaving the town behind.
+After a few minutes, you’ll follow a downhill road that leads to the charming Cat Cat village.
+Along the way, you’ll take a break to admire a beautiful waterfall and a hydroelectric station before continuing your hike on a dirt trail that winds through the picturesque rice paddy terraces.
+As you walk, you’ll also enjoy breathtaking views of the narrow river.

 Occasionally our tour itineraries are updated during the year to incorporate improvements stemming from past travelers’ comments and our own research.
 The information given in this itinerary may be slightly different to that in the service proposal.
 It’s very important that you print and review a final copy of your itinerary a couple of days prior to travel, in case there have been changes that affect your plans.
 If you have any queries, please contact us.
 We are here to help you!